ThomasTJdev/nimtomd/README.md

 You can choose to only include global elements (*) and top comments, or you can include everything.

-The package is *hybrid* which means, it can run as binary but also be imported into your project.

 # Usage:
 ```nim
 nimtomd [options] <filename>